 - Apply the joint compound.

-- Apply the joint tape to the crack.
+- Apply the joint tape.

 - Apply another layer of joint compound over the tape.

 You don’t want the taped area to be visible once you’re finished, so you can apply another layer of joint compound over the tape.
 It makes sure that it extends a few inches past the tape’s edges.
 Once the joint compound is fully dry, sand it down with 8-grit sandpaper to make the joint compound blend nicely with the surrounding areas.

 Apply latex primer over the area to make it easy for topcoat paints to adhere to the surface.
 Once the primer is fully dry, apply the top coating over the surface.
 Always refer to the product’s instructions to determine dry-off time.
 To make everything match, use the same paint color as the surrounding area.

 The Inverted V Method